bzerangue/webhooks/README.markdown

 ## Note

-1. Removed requirement for Pager Extension and moved the Pager Library into the lib folder of this extension.
+1. In version 1.0, removed requirement for Pager Extension and moved the Pager Library into the lib folder of this extension.
+2. v0.1 is dependent on Pager Extension, https://github.com/wilhelm-murdoch/pager

 ## Issues